bngarren/ccsync/README.md

 # Troubleshooting

 ### Problem: No Computers Found

-If CC: Sync can't find your computers:

 - Verify the save path in .ccsync.yaml
 - Ensure computers exist in-game and are loaded
 - Try creating a file on the computer in-game
 - Check file permissions on the save directory

 ### Problem: Files Not Syncing
 - Verify file paths in sync rules
 - Check that source files exist
 - Ensure target computers are specified correctly.
 Remember that you must use the computer's **ID** not the _label_.
 - Run with `logToFile` true and check the log for errors

+### Problem: Watch mode is missing file changes
+- Ensure that the sync rule's `source` specifies an correct file name and/or correct glob pattern
+- Run with `logToFile` true and check the log for errors
+- Try running with `usePolling` true

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 # Contributing

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
+If you have a suggestion that would make this better, please create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a ⭐️!
 Thanks again!

-1. Fork the Project
+1. Fork/clone the project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)